school of hi-fi

 As a first consideration, I believe that the term “hi-end” is very often used abusively nowadays!
 Indeed, normal three-way speakers (70s style), with equally normal low technology, are automatically classified as hi-end if they feature a wonderful solid wood cabinet, polished like a mirror, and an unjustifiably exorbitant price!
 It seems that audiophiles have totally lost common sense and any contact with the real world.
 Have they ever asked themselves how much a car should cost proportionately if they pay $50k (or more) for a pair of speakers?
 Definitely much more than $50m!

-Many people might not realize that the most expensive part of a speaker is the cabinet, as the industrial cost of woofers, midranges, tweeters, and crossovers is relatively low.
+Many people might not know that the most expensive part of a speaker is the cabinet, as the industrial cost of woofers, midranges, tweeters, and crossovers is relatively low.
 While the designer’s research time should be considered, it’s worth noting that research time in car design is exponentially higher.
 Therefore, considering these factors, a pair of loudspeakers priced over $15K should be seen as a joke unless the cabinet is made from exotic, fragrant wood, with solid gold inlays!

 I have to add that lately, high-end design and production are experiencing a sad and incredible process of technical involution, instead of evolution!
-The analogue and vinyl have been exhumed, and in terms of speaker design, there is a return to the technology of the 70s!
+The analogue and vinyl have been exhumed, and in terms of speaker design, there is a return to the "technology" of the 70s!
 The manufacturers have started producing huge passive speakers again (the bigger, the better), with the only high-end aspect being the ridiculous, stratospheric price!

 Regarding these "the bigger, the better" speakers, I am reminded of what was very rightly stated in an old (1980) audio pro's brochure: we call "phone booths" those speakers that fight a losing battle with the dimensions of domestic rooms and have been designed this way due to a lack of technology.